 Figure 2: Format Plot Area dialog box

-- This opens the Color drop-down gallery, as shown in Figure 3.
+- Doing so opens the Color drop-down gallery, as shown in Figure 3.

 Figure 3: Color drop-down gallery

-- No Fill: This option removes any fill from the selected Plot Area.
+- This option removes any fill from the selected Plot Area.

-- More Colors: This option is to summon the Mac OS X Color picker, as shown in
+- This option is to summon the Mac OS X Color picker, as shown in Figure 4.

 Figure 4: Mac OS X Color picker

-In this Color picker, you can chose any color from the wheel.
+- In this Color picker, you can choose any color from the wheel.
 Thereafter adjust the selected color's luminosity within the long, thin slider on the right.
 Once you are happy with the color attained, you click OK to get back to the Format Plot Area dialog box.

 Figure 5: Plot Area applied with a solid fill color

 - Save your presentation often.